Points to Consider while Purchasing Foodservice Equipment

 2. Types Of Clientele

 The type of target clientele determines the quality of equipment required.
-The upmarket client expects service equipment of high standard for the value of money he or she pays.
+The upmarket client expects service equipment of high standard for the value of money he or she pays from the catering equipment suppliers.

 Whereas, middle and lower-middle clients do not expect high-quality service equipment but want the dishes at a reasonable price.